osohq/oso/new-docs/content/python/reference/_index.md

 ---
 # Python Authorization Library

-The Python version of oso is available on [PyPI](https://pypi.org/project/oso/) and can be installed using `pip`:
+The Python version of Oso is available on [PyPI](https://pypi.org/project/oso/) and can be installed using `pip`:

 ```